kean/articles/2020-11-29-formatted-strings.markdown

 label.attributedText = string
 ```

-This is a lit bit better than the previous solution as it gives more control to translators.
+This is a little bit better than the previous solution as it gives more control to translators.
 There still can be a problem if a substring repeats two or more times into a full string – only the first match will get the custom attributes, and it might be the wrong one.

 But the major issue is that this is going to be a massive pain to translate and can often lead to an issue where someone will update the original string but will forget to update one of the substrings.